ELITEv5/AutonomousStableAssets/ASA_README.md

 An ASA is a crypto-collateralized, immutable smart contract system designed to maintain stability through over-collateralization and autonomous liquidation logic.
 It operates without issuers, governance, or fiat reserves — representing a new class of on-chain monetary asset.

-© 2025 Elite Team 6 — SunDAI™, pSunDAI™, and Destiny Vault™ are independent decentralized protocols.
+© 2025 ELITE LABS LLC — SunDAI™, pSunDAI™, and Destiny Vault™ are independent decentralized protocols.
 Not affiliated with MakerDAO or the DAI stablecoin.